 How does it work?

 Simple really: We aim to work with you to ensure you pass your exam.
-The preparation time not only gets you familiar with the boat, the Solent and the crew, but it also looks at exam techniques and polishes any rusty skills.
+The preparation time gets you familiar with the boat, and re-looks at exam techniques whilst polishing existing and any rusty skills.

 What’s not included:

-The boat used must be between 7m (23ft) and 24m (78ft) and be in sound, seaworthy condition, equipped to the standard set out in the RYA book Cruising Yacht Safety (code C8).
-The boat must be equipped with a full up to date set of charts and navigational publications and be efficiently crewed, as the examiner will not take part in the management of the boat during the exam.
+If taking on your own boat: The boat used must be between 7m (23ft) and 18m (59ft) and be in sound, seaworthy condition, equipped to the standard set out in the RYA book Cruising Yacht Safety (code C8).
+The boat must be equipped with a full up to date set of charts and navigational publications and be efficiently crewed (minimum 2), as the examiner will not take part in the management of the boat during the exam.

 Before you book your exam please check that you:

-If you need a Yachtmaster® Offshore Certificate of Competence in order to work on board a commercial craft subject to the MCA’s codes of practice, you will need to get it commercially endorsed.
-You can then work as a Master of commercial vessels of up to 200gt in category 1 to 6 waters – that is up to 150 miles from a safe haven.
+If you need a Yachtmaster™ Offshore Certificate of Competence (Power) in order to work on board a commercial craft subject to the MCA’s codes of practice, you will need to get it Commercially Endorsed.
+You can then work as a Master of commercial vessels of up to 200gt in category 1 to 6 waters – that is up to 150 miles from a safe haven, day or night.

-The RYA Yachtmaster® Offshore Certificate of Competence can be used commercially in its own right.
-It is also a pre-requisite for the MCA’s Officer of the Watch qualification, which enables you to work worldwide on vessels of up to 3000gt.View all upcoming dates
+The RYA Yachtmaster™ Offshore Certificate of Competence (Power) is a pre-requisite for the MCA’s Officer of the Watch qualification, which enables you to work worldwide on vessels of up to 3000gt.View all upcoming dates